 - 1 tsp vanilla

 - For the cake, place zucchini in a sieve and sprinkle liberally with salt.
-Mix to combine and let drain 1 hour. press to release most of the excess liquid and set aside.
+Mix to combine and let drain 1 hour.
+Press and squeeze to release the excess liquid and set aside.

 - Preheat oven to 325F and grease a large bundt pan well.

-- In a medium bowl, whisk together almond flour, cocoa powder, coconut flour, whey protein, baking powder, cinnamon and xanthan gum.
+- In a large bowl, whisk together almond flour, sweetener cocoa powder, coconut flour, whey protein, and baking powder.